-CT2) Donors and organs are characterised before implantation by the collection of information specified in Annex A of The Quality and Safety of Organs Intended for Transplantation: A documentary framework.

-CT3) Donors and organs are characterised before implantation by, where considered appropriate, the collection of information specified in Annex B of The Quality and Safety of Organs Intended for Transplantation: A documentary framework.

-CT4) All information relating to donor and organ characterisation is kept for a period of 30 years from the date of retrieval of the organ and there is an operating procedure in place to demonstrate how this requirement is complied with.

-CT5) Tests required for donor and organ characterisation are carried out by laboratories with United Kingdom Accreditation Service (UKAS) accreditation (to ISO15189:2021).

-CT6) Information on organ and donor characterisation reaches the person who will be implanting an organ within a time period that would not compromise the quality and safety of the organ and there is an operating procedure in place to demonstrate how this requirement is complied with.
+- CT2) Donors and organs are characterised before implantation by the collection of information specified in Annex A of The Quality and Safety of Organs Intended for Transplantation: A documentary framework. - CT3) Donors and organs are characterised before implantation by, where considered appropriate, the collection of information specified Intended for Transplantation: A documentary framework. - CT4) All information relating to donor and organ characterisation is kept for a period of 30 years from the date of retrieval of the organ and there is an operating procedure in place to demonstrate how this requirement is complied with. - CT5) Tests required for donor and organ characterisation are carried out by laboratories with United Kingdom Accreditation Service (UKAS) accreditation (to ISO15189:2021). - CT6) Information on organ and donor characterisation reaches the person who will be implanting an organ within a time period that would not compromise the quality and safety of the organ and there is an operating procedure in place to demonstrate how this requirement is complied with.